Alloy 625 - AMS 5599, AMS 5666, UNS N06625

 United Performance Metals is a supplier of both N06625 and N06626 in varying thicknesses.

-While Inconel 718 remains the most successful super alloy among the Inconel family (also a direct result of 625’s original research), this alloy is still finding new ways to impress the engineering world.
+While Inconel 718 remains the most successful super alloy among the Inconel family, this alloy is still finding new ways to impress the engineering world.

 As a global distributor and longtime supplier of alloy 625 and 625 LCF, United Performance Metals can help meet your demand for high quality alloys.
 Call us today or request a quote here.